caltechlibrary/iga/docs/tips.md

 ## How are they used by IGA?

+The metadata records needed by InvenioRDM are expressed in [JSON](https://www.json.org) format with certain required metadata fields [defined by InvenioRDM](https://inveniordm.docs.cern.ch/reference/metadata/).
 The main metadata portion of an InvenioRDM record looks like this:
 ```{code-block} javascript
 "metadata": {
     "additional_descriptions": [ ... ],